dprog-philippe-docourt/django-flexipages/README.md

 ![alt text](docs/assets/flexipages_inline_editing_mode.png "Inline editing mode for static page")

+This tool was developed to overcome the limitations of the Django flatpages framework that makes it often unusable even for small static websites.

 ## Features

 As a simple CMS tool it provides a mean to manipulate blocks of contents that you can arrange the way you want on each page, with the following features:
 * built-in support of text search on any static contents
-* automatic sitemap
 * implicit hierarchy of pages according to the SEO-friendly path you give to each of your page
 * ability to layout each page with as many zones (group of contents) as you want
+* WYSIWYG editor for contents (can be turned off in case you need special raw HTML)
+* ability to use Django templating engine to render each contents (whenever some basic logic is required or when JavaScript output is desired).
+* syntax highlighting for Django templates
+* management of start/end date of publishing for each contents
+* automatic sitemap
 * uses the Django admin app to edit pages and their contents, but also provides some editing tools to move blocks of content around on a page
 * each page item (=block of contents) can be tagged
 * each page can be tagged (used for keywords meta in HTML)
 * each block of contents can be published on many pages
-* WYSIWYG editor for contents (can be turned off in case you need special raw HTML)
-* ability to use Django templating engine to render each contents (whenever some basic logic is required).
-* management of start/end date of publishing for each contents
 * allows creation of pages that requires an authentication
 * tools for managing menus to navigate the hierarchy of pages
 * dead simple management of editing rights: contents editors, site admin and site designer